ArgyChris/ArgyChris.github.io/_pages/cv.md

 International Conference on Biomedical and Health Informatics, 2019: Showcased our AI-based approach for enabling preventive medicine in opthalmology.
 Our solution was selected as a finalist (top 5 companies and startups)
 * Honorable mention (top 10% of reviewers) in MICCAI 2022 conference by exceeding reviews expectations
-* Scholarship for doctoral studies: Partnership between Diagnos Inc. and NSERC
+* Scholarship for doctoral studies: P